metablaster/WindowsFirewallRuleset/Readme/LAN Setup/README.md

 # LAN directory

-Contains info on how to setup up LAN network
+Contains information on how to setup up LAN network

 Sometimes there is no problem with firewall but with network setup instead, information contained here can help to set up LAN network.